eric-brechemier/scopeornot/README.txt

   Module Definition.

   This project defines a single function scope() with multiple implementations.
-  The goal is to make definition of modules and private scopes slightly simpler than using JavaScript Module pattern, and flexible enough to switch from static to dynamic module loading.
+  The goal is to make the definition of modules and private scopes slightly simpler than using JavaScript Module pattern, and flexible enough to switch from static to dynamic module loading.
 You can choose one of the provided scope() implementations, replace it with another, tweak it to your needs, or create your own.

 EXAMPLES